 Wet Mops or Damp Mops

 Wet mops are used in conjunction with buckets for the removal of dirt adhering to a surface.
-The mop heads can be made of cotton, sponge or any other fibre capable of absorbing water or moisture well.
+The mop heads can be made of cotton, sponge, or any other fiber capable of absorbing water or moisture well.

 These mops consist of cotton strands fixed to a length of cotton fabric which is in turn inserted into a flat metal stock.
 They are available in weights ranging from 330g to 670g.

-Foss Mop consist of a dense cotton fringe inserted into a heavy metal stock
+Foss Mop consists of a dense cotton fringe inserted into a heavy metal stock

-These consist of cellulose sponge fixed to a replaceable, lever-controlled head, hinged for wringing out and attached to a long handle.
+These consist of a cellulose sponge fixed to a replaceable, lever-controlled head, hinged for wringing out and attached to a long handle.
 Using a sponge mop is one of the easiest ways to wash a hard floor.
-Short handled sponge mops are also available for cleaning windows.
+Short-handled sponge mops are also available for cleaning windows.